case-contract-testing/contract-case/packages/case-definition-dsl/docs/case-definition-dsl.mocks.functions.md

 </td><td>

-Defines an example that expects a function to be called with specific arguments
+Defines an example that executes a registered function with specific arguments

 </td></tr>
 <tr><td>